 For modern viewers, the faux-aerial perspective used for pre-modern axonometric city maps is strikingly similar to the satellite-derived views provided by modern online map services (though the top of the the 1540s Plan Scénographique is mostly directed west-southwest, not north).
 For comparison, below is a high-contrast screenshot of Bing maps’ “Bird’s Eye view” of modern-day Lyon (facing west) compiled from multiple aerial photographs taken at an oblique 45-degree angle (click image to to explore in Bing Maps).

-Note that the modern shape of the city is significantly different from that shown in the 1540s Plan Scénographique.
+Note that the modern shape of Lyon is significantly different from that shown in the 1540s Plan Scénographique.
 This is primarily because of the largely-industrial Perrache neighborhood, extending South (left) of the highway in the modern center of the Presqu’île (peninsula), which did not exist in the 16th century.
 Perrache was developed from 1779-1840, incorporating southern marshland and small islands into the peninsula and moving the confluence of the Saône and Rhône rivers further downstream (source).
 In the sixteenth century, these low-lying islands were repeatedly flooded, destroyed, and rebuilt by the rivers.
 Only the edge of the area now covered by Perache is shown on the 1540s Plan Scéno, an island labelled “[BRO]TEAUX D’ENEY” in reference to the nearby Abbaye d’Ainay.
-I haven’t attempted to show how it might have looked in 1548, but it can be seen on Philippe Le Beau’s 1607 Lyon map (optimized detail view with label indicated).
+I haven’t attempted to recreate how Broteau D’Ainay might have looked in 1548, but it can be seen on Philippe Le Beau’s 1607 Lyon map (optimized detail view with label indicated).
 Source: archives municipales de Lyon.

 The animated map above is an augmented “mashup” incorporating three sources –